-Additional Information can be obtained upon request through the Learning Center.
+Additional Information can be obtained upon request from the Learning Center.

 Chowan University Bookstore

-Hawk Flight Book Rental Program – Chowan University is proud to announce our new Hawk Flight Book Rental Program starting fall 2018.
-Students are automatically enrolled in the program, which allows students to rent all required books for their course load.
-Full-time student rate is $275 per semester and the part-time rate is $135 per semester.
-Students have the ability to opt out of the program via a future MyCU option.
-Communication will be emailed in July with additional information on the book program options.
-Opting out of the Hawk Flight Book Rental Program does not relieve the student obligation to have books and required material for each course.
+Hawks Flight Book Program – Students are automatically enrolled in the program, which allows students to obtain all required books for their course load.
+The full-time student rate is $410 per semester and the part-time rate is $200 per semester, which is applied to the student’s account.
+Students have the ability to opt out of the program via MyCU (Business Office Folder).
+Opting out of the Hawk Flight Book Program does not relieve the student’s obligation to have books and required material for each course.
 If you have questions, please call the Business Office at 252-398-6290.

 Integrated Postsecondary Education Data System (IPEDS) Data Center

-Information can be obtained upon request from the Office of the Provost.
+Additional information can be obtained upon request through the School of Education.

 School of Education

 Chowan University does not discriminate on the basis of race, color, religion, national origin, sex, disability, genetic information, or age in its programs and activities.

 The following person has been designated to handle inquiries regarding the non-discrimination policies: